All activities should be supervised by an adult. As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 What is Slime?

-Slime is a polymer because it has qualities of both a solid and a liquid.
+Slime is a polymer.
 Other examples of polymers are Jell-O, gum and rubber bands.
 Glue is also an example of a polymer.
 A polymer is made of long chains of polyvinyl acetate molecules.
 These chains slide easily between one another making the substance pourable.

 The Science Behind Slime

 Making slime is fun for kids but it’s also really cool science!
 Explain the science to your kids when you mix the contact lens solution with the glue.
-When you add boric acid (contact lens solution) to your glue, it counteracts the glue and forms a viscous substance.
+When you add the contact lens solution to your glue, it counteracts the glue and forms a viscous substance.
 This turns into slime and can be shaped and stretched.
 The slime forms when the glue molecules cross-link with the borate ions in the contact lens solution.
 This is a bond that causes the large molecules to no longer slide freely past one another (like the substance was when it was a glue).
 Therefore resulting in slime!